These are my top 3 reasons to shoot raw. I’ve been using Canon DSLRs since 2005 and have been shooting with Canon’s raw format (CR2) from day one.

 JPEG images are recorded in 8 bits or 256 levels of brightness, most raw formats record 14 bits or 16,384 light values.

 Raw files offer more exposure latitude for overall adjustment or selective adjustments to parts of an image.
-Plus, though we try to avoid under or over-exposure, the raw data offers a lifeline for bringing back detail in shadows and highlights.
+Though we try to avoid under or over-exposure, the raw data offers a lifeline for bringing back detail in shadows and highlights when we need it.

-You also have greater control over noise and sharpness which also contribute to image quality.
+You also have greater control over noise and sharpness which further contributes to image quality.

 #2 Wide colour gamut